 Meetings

-The Committee shall meet as required, but not less frequently than three times per calendar year.
+In consultation with applicable Management, the Committee shall meet as required to fulfill its objectives, which may be outside the regular quarterly cadence for other Board Committees and more or less frequent than three times per calendar year.
 The Committee shall determine its own procedures for the conduct of the meetings and other Directors are welcome to attend.

 Reporting